 When Sir Robert Francis published Freedom to Speak Up, he recommended primary care be reviewed separately.
-NHS England with contributions from stakeholders has drafted whistleblowing policy guidance specifically for primary care.
+After a period of consultation with staff working in primary care, which ended in May 2016, Freedom to Speak Up guidance for primary care was produced.

 - who can raise a concern